-The school budget, received from the Nottinghamshire Local Authority, includes money for supporting children with SEND.
-The headteacher, school governors and SENCo discuss the information they have about individuals with SEND in the school, including:
+The headteacher, school governors and SENDCo discuss the information they have about individuals with SEND in the school, including:

 - Pupils already getting extra support.

 - Children needing extra support.

 - Children who have been identified as not making as much progress as would be expected.